Sh! The Octopus

 Sh!
-The Octopus is a 1937 American comedy mystery film produced by Warner Bros., directed by William McGann, and starring Hugh Herbert, Allen Jenkins and Marcia Ralston.
+The Octopus is a 1937 American comedy mystery film produced by Warner Bros.
+Pictures, directed by William McGann, and starring Hugh Herbert, Allen Jenkins and Marcia Ralston.
 While contract players Herbert and Jenkins frequently appeared in the same picture, this is the only film to present them as an actual team.

 In 2022, the film garnered attention on social media for a character transformation scene that was accomplished using practical effects with a combination of makeup and graduated filters.

 Plot

 Two bumbling detectives are in pursuit of a master criminal, The Octopus.
 They find themselves inside a haunted lighthouse full of suspicious characters, including the titular character, who appears to be an actual octopus.